 HOW DO I CHOOSE MY POST-16 SUBJECT(S)?

-Students have a range of options to study in Sixth Form, including academic routes such as A Levels, or technical (work-based) routes such as Apprenticeships, or T Levels.
-A Levels and T Levels are Level 3 courses.
-Level 3 BTECs are delivered at some of our campuses.
-As well as Level 3 BTECs, some of our campuses offer Level 2 BTECs, in Construction and Sport.
-Apprenticeships are offered at Level 2 and Level 3 for Sixth Form students.
-All of the pathways provide students with rigorous qualifications to allow them to progress into the world of work or onto university-level study.
+Students have a range of options to study in Sixth Form, including academic routes such as A Levels, or technical (work-based) routes such as Apprenticeships, BTECs, or T Levels.
 Students, both internal and external, are encouraged to speak to our careers team and/or teachers for advice and guidance about which pathway, and which subjects, they may wish to study after Year 11.
-THE PATHWAY YOU CHOOSE SHOULD REFLECT:

-- The style of learning that suits you the most - Any career aspirations you have (which route will provide you with the pathway into that career or onto that course?)
-FURTHER INFORMATION - All Year 11 students will receive at least one 1-1 careers guidance appointment with one of our qualified, dedicated Careers Advisors.
-This will help students to understand their options, and ultimately make a decision about what they would like to study after Year 11. - Each Academy website has a dedicated careers section, with links to websites that will help students make their Sixth Form decisions. - Students should be encouraged to attend open evenings/open events, to understand where they might like to study after Year 11.
-Information about our campuses' open evenings and events will be sent to students, parents and carers, and published on the website.
-HOW DO I CHOOSE MY T LEVEL?
+When deciding what subject to study at the Priory Sixth Form, you should consider: - The style of learning that suits you the most - Your future career aspirations - Your interests and/or favourite subjects We encourage all students to visit us at our open evenings, taster days and induction events to learn more about the post-16 subjects available.
+FURTHER INFORMATION - All Year 11 Priory students will receive at least one 1-1 careers guidance appointment with one of our qualified, dedicated Careers Advisors.
+This will help students to understand their options, and ultimately make a decision about what they would like to study after Year 11. - Each Academy website has a dedicated careers section, with links to websites that will help students make their Sixth Form decisions. - Students should be encouraged to attend open evenings/taster events, to understand where they might like to study after Year 11.
+Information about our campuses' open evenings and events is available on page 4, and will be published on our website.

-T Levels are technical-based qualifications developed in collaboration with employers, equivalent to 3 A Levels.
+STUDYING T LEVELS T LEVELS T Levels are technical-based qualifications developed in collaboration with employers, equivalent to 3 A Levels.
 Students will choose one T Level subject to study in Sixth Form.
 This subject will provide you with occupational and technical expertise in a certain industry and sector, preparing you for both the workplace and for university-level study.
 Every T Level has a large industry placement as part of the course, which is mandatory, and is part of the overall grade of the T Level.
 These industry placements will be sourced and arranged for you.
 This allows students to receive experience of the world of work, specific to the T Level and sector that they have chosen to study and work in.
-THE SUBJECT YOU CHOOSE SHOULD REFLECT:
+T LEVEL MINIMUM ENTRY REQUIREMENTS We would expect students who wish to pursue T Level courses to achieve a minimum of five Grade 4s across their GCSEs including English and Maths.